6 Best Practices on Employee Performance Management

 It’s human nature to avoid confrontation.
 But as a leader, it’s your responsibility to support growth and development for employees.
 Performance management not only includes praising high performers and giving promotions, but also acknowledging those who need to make improvements.
 Ignoring poor performance sends a message to other team members that this is the new “standard” and lowers the bar for everyone.

 It is important to understand that employees are not mind readers.
 They need to be told what is, and what isn’t working to improve their own performance.
 Providing quality feedback means communicating honestly about the good, bad and ugly…consistently and constructively.
 However, there are more effective ways than others in delivering feedback.
-Studies show that people respond better to positive feedback.
+Studies show that people respond better to positive feedback and positive reinforcement.
 Instead of focusing on negative aspects of the team member’s performance, try focusing on the positive.
 This helps them identify what behaviour needs to be repeated.
 So they will be more likely to repeat that behaviour in the future.
-Successful managers understand the power of positivity.
+Successful managers understand the power of positivity and ways to balance the positive thinking.
 Just as it is important to acknowledge slip-ups, recognizing improvements and jobs well done boosts employee morale and further reinforces their positive behaviour.

 Instead of focusing on what the employee can’t do, focus on what they can.
 Affirmation of a strength is much more impactful in improving performance than recognition of a weakness.
 Adopting a strengths-based approach to performance management means recognizing and building on what team members are good at and tapping into their natural talents.
 This inspires employees and gives them confidence in their abilities to tackle challenges and make improvements.
 Psychologist Martin Seligman, advocate of the strengths-based approach and the man behind one of the strength finder tools called VIA Survey, found that people who can identify and use their top character strengths at work are more likely to experience job satisfaction, pleasure, engagement and meaning in their work.
 This directly impacts productivity and performance.
 Studies show that 78 percent of employees said that having their personal strengths recognized motivates them in their job.